aptech/docs/docs/tsmt/arimass.rst

            - Scalar, the sum of squares for Y data.
          * - amo.rstl
            - an instance of the kalmanResult structure.
+         * - amo.tsmtDesc
+           - An instance of the :class:`tsmtModelDesc` structure containing the following members:

+              .. include:: include/tsmtmodeldesc.rst

+         * - amo.sumStats
+           - An instance of the :class:`tsmtSummaryStats` structure containing the following members:

+              .. include:: include/tsmtsummarystats.rst

    :rtype vOut: struct

 Example